camunda/camunda-docs-static/get-started/content/spring.md

 3. Start a process instance from a Spring bean.
 4. Invoke a Spring bean from a BPMN 2.0 Service task.

-## Model an executable BPMN 2.0 process
+## Model an Executable BPMN 2.0 Process

-We start by modeling an executable process using the camunda Modeler.
+We start by modeling an executable process using the Camunda Modeler.
 The process should look as depicted in the screenshot to the left.

 {{< img src="../img/spring-framework/process-model.png" >}}

 {{< note title="Hint" class="info" >}}
-If you are unfamiliar with modeling an executable process, you can read the [Model a Process]({{< relref "get-started/bpmn20.md#model-a-process" >}}) section of the Developing Process Applications tutorial.
+If you are unfamiliar with modeling an executable process, you can read the [Model a Process]({{< relref "bpmn20/model.md" >}}) section of the Developing Process Applications tutorial.
 {{< /note >}}

 When you are done, save the process model.

-## Use Spring auto-deployment for BPMN 2.0 processes
+## Use Spring Auto-Deployment for BPMN 2.0 Processes

-For the process to be deployed, we use the auto-deployment feature provided by the camunda engine Spring integration.
+For the process to be deployed, we use the auto-deployment feature provided by the Camunda engine Spring integration.
 In order to use this feature, modify the definition of the `processEngineConfiguration` bean inside your `src/main/webapp/WEB-INF/applicationContext.xml` file:

 ```xml
 <bean id="processEngineConfiguration" class="org.camunda.bpm.engine.spring.SpringProcessEngineConfiguration">